moan0s/hugo-nederburg-theme/README.md

-    instagram     = "full profile url in instagram" github        = "full profile url in github" pinterest     = "full profile url in pinterest"
+    instagram     = "full profile url in instagram" github        = "full profile url in github" pinterest     = "full profile url in pinterest" mastodon      = "full profile url in mastodon" # Will also set the rel="me" attribute to work as verification
 ```

 If you have a writer and set it in the front matter of the post markdown file it will override the author in the config.
 See the exampleSite folder for a working solution.
 Here is an example of a front matter entry for the writer defined above.